Soumik-Chandra/Portfolio_Website/Olympic Dashboard/readme.md

 # Olympic Dashboard in PowerBI

 **Aim:**
-To create a dashboard which will give all the information regarding the history of olympics till 2016 Rio Olympics.
+To create a dashboard which will give summarized information regarding the history of olympics till 2016 Rio Olympics.

 **Dataset:** www.Kaggle.com
 The data available is from 1896 to 2016.